Winterizing Your Pontoon Boat: The Newbie’s Guide

 Lower Unit

 For both types of engines, you need to drain the lower unit oil.
 If you see a milky consistency, this means you're getting water inside.
-This needs to be addressed by your mechanic.
+Your mechanic should address this.

 The Battery

-One decision to make for the battery is if you wish to leave it on board or remove it for the season.
-If you go with removing it, you'll need to store it indoors in your garage or somewhere above freezing temperatures.
+One decision to make regarding the battery is whether to leave it on board or remove it for the season.
+If you choose to remove it, you'll need to store it indoors in your garage or somewhere above freezing temperatures.

-If you decide to leave the battery in instead (which some do if they leave their pontoon in water), you need to take an extra precaution: Disconnect the battery and connect it to a trickle charger (check price on Amazon).
+If you decide to leave the battery in instead (which some do if they leave their pontoon in water), you need to take an extra precaution: Disconnect the battery and connect it to a trickle charger.

-The trickle charger is a good investment anyway, as it's handy to have around when pontoon seasons rolls around again.
+The trickle charger is a good investment anyway, as it's handy to have around when pontoon season rolls around again.

 Storage and Covers

 The last thing you want is to find a crack in your pontoon's hull.
-Whether you pull her out with a trailer or have a dock lift, removing your pontoon from the water to dry dock is truly going to protect your investment.
+Whether you pull her out with a trailer or have a dock lift, removing your pontoon from the water to the dry dock will truly protect your investment.

-Hull repairs are labor intensive and can become quite costly.
-There are multiple cover manufacturers out there.
+Hull repairs are labor-intensive and can become quite costly.
+Multiple cover manufacturers are out there.
 Be sure to do some research to compare them to find what fits your needs.
 And make sure you order the right size.

 Some recommend using a repellent to keep away mice and other critters from chewing holes in the cover.